The Ultimate Guide to Buying a New Car [2024 Edition]

 I’m only sharing this strategy for a short time so be sure to read it before I take it down.

-The bidding war works by going through a systematic process of contacting each dealer and asking them to beat the best price you’ve received from all other dealers.
-As you contact each dealer, your price will gradually get lower and you will keep updating your current price to beat.
+A bidding war, also known as a reverse auction, works by simply getting car dealers to compete with each other to drive down your car price.
+You will go through a systematic process of contacting each dealer and ask them to beat the best price you’ve received from all other dealers.
+As you contact each dealer, your price will gradually get lower.

 Once you have worked your way through all the dealers you will have found the best possible car price on your new car.

-A key benefit to this approach is that you won’t have to worry about things like finding incentives or leasing offers.
-These are essentially pricing tricks.
+A key benefit to this approach is that you won’t have to worry about things like finding new car incentives or leasing deals.
+These are essentially advertising tactics.
 You’ll ask dealers for a total price to beat their competitors, and they can shuffle around their internal promotions and sales gimmicks however they want.
 You don’t care about these details, you are only concerned with the total price you end up paying.

 The simple reason this process works is that new cars are the same no matter which salesman you buy from.
 A 2024 Honda Accord from Sacramento is the same as one from San Antonio.
 The only difference is price.
 And when price is the only difference, it’s easy to make salesman compete.